behreajj/CamZup/README.md

 }
 ```

-Experienced coders may wish to use [createGraphics](https://processing.org/reference/createGraphics_.html) and/or `getGraphics` to access the renderers directly.
+More experienced coders may wish to use [createGraphics](https://processing.org/reference/createGraphics_.html) and/or `getGraphics` to access the renderers directly.

 ```java
 import camzup.pfriendly.*;